 In connection with the Offer, subject to the approval of the SEC, the Selling Shareholders have granted the Stabilizing Agent an Over-allotment Option, exercisable in whole or in part to purchase up to an additional [36,000,000] Option Shares at the Offer Price and on the same terms and conditions as the Firm Shares, as set forth herein, from time to time for a period which shall not exceed thirty (30) calendar days from and including the Listing Date.
-In connection therewith, the Selling Shareholders have entered into a Greenshoe Agreement with the Stabilizing Agent to utilize up to an additional

-[36,000,000] Option Shares to cover over-allocations under the Institutional Offer.
+In connection therewith, the Selling Shareholders have entered into a Greenshoe Agreement with the Stabilizing Agent to utilize up to an additional [36,000,000] Option Shares to cover over-allocations under the Institutional Offer.
+Out of the up to [36,000,000] Option shares, up to [28,800,000] shares will be coming from 1802 SJ Holdings and up to [7,200,000] shares will be coming from Januarius Holdings Inc.

 Any Shares that may be delivered to the Stabilizing Agent under the Greenshoe Agreement will be re-delivered to the Selling Shareholders either through the purchase of Shares in the open market by the Stabilizing Agent in the conduct of stabilization activities or through the exercise of the Over-allotment Option by the Stabilizing Agent.
 The Option Shares may be over-allotted and the Stabilizing Agent may effect price stabilization transactions for a period beginning on or after the Listing Date, but extending no later than thirty (30) calendar days from and including the Listing Date.
 The Stabilizing Agent may purchase Shares in the open market only if the market price of the Shares falls below the Offer Price.
 The initial stabilization action shall be at a price below the Offer Price.
-After the initial stabilization action, (i) if there has not been an independent trade (i.e., a trade made by a person other than the Stabilizing Agent for itself or on behalf of its clients) in the market at a higher price than the initial stabilization price, or (ii) if there has been an independent trade in the market at a higher price than the initial stabilization trade, the subsequent trade shall be at the lower of the stabilizing action price or the independent trade price.
+After the initial stabilization action, (i) if there has not been an independent trade (i.e., a trade made by a person other than the Stabilizing Agent for itself or on behalf of its clients) in the market at a higher price than the initial stabilization trade, the subsequent trade shall be below the initial stabilization trade, the subsequent trade shall be at the lower of the stabilizing action price or the independent trade price.